artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

       > Use the device name, for example `/dev/sdX`, not a partition such as `/dev/sdX1`.

       When the command finishes, safely remove the microSD card and insert it into the Nexys A7 board.

-      If the provided SD image is not compressed as `.xz`, use the following command instead:

-      ```bash
-      sudo dd if=~/Downloads/WallyNexysA7_SD.img of=/dev/sdX bs=4M status=progress conv=fsync
-      sync
-      ```

-    * Optional: prepare the microSD card manually from the Wally Buildroot files.

-      This option is only needed if you do not use the prebuilt SD card image.

-      Wally provides a script to create a bootable SD card from the Buildroot output and the device tree binary.
-For the Nexys A7 board, the device tree binary must correspond to the Nexys A7 configuration.

-      First, check that the required Buildroot output and device tree binary exist:

-      ```bash
-      ls $RISCV/buildroot/output/images/
-      ls $RISCV/buildroot/output/images/wally-nexysa7.dtb
-      ```

-      Then flash the microSD card:

-      ```bash
-      cd $WALLY/linux/sdcard
-      sudo ./flash-sd.sh -b $RISCV/buildroot -d $RISCV/buildroot/output/images/wally-nexysa7.dtb /dev/sdX
-      ```

-      Replace `/dev/sdX` with the actual microSD device.

-      > [!WARNING]
-      > This command erases the selected device completely.
-Use the device name, for example `/dev/sdX`, not a partition such as `/dev/sdX1`.

     * Connect the hardware: